franticspider/ggcookbook/README.md

 - 8oz white chocolate, melted and cooled to lukewarm

 Whisk the softened butter until fluffy and paler.
 Mix in the cream cheese and vanilla until blended.
 Fold in the melted chocolate and mix well.

+## Parkin

+- 9oz med oatmeal
+- 9oz SR flour
+- 8oz marg
+- 4.5 oz sugar
+- 1 lb treacle
+- 1/2 tsp bicarb
+- 1 tsp ginger
+- 1/2 pt milk
+- 1 egg

+1. Gas 2 for 2 hrs

+## Magnolia muffins

+- 250g plain flour
+- 82.5g softened butter
+- 250g sugar
+- 2 eggs
+- 3.25 tsp vanilla extract
+- 1.5 tblsp cocoa
+- 3.25 tsp salt
+- 4 floz buttermilk
+     -just under 1 Cup milk
+     -1 tblsp lemon juice
+     - stand for 5 mins
+- 3.25 tsp cider vinegar
+- 3.25 tsp baking soda
+- Red food colouring if wanted

+1. oven on gas 4
+2. creme butter until smooth
+3. add sugar gradually and beat for 3 minutes
+4. add eggs 1 at a time, beat well
+5. mix red food colouring, cocoa and vanilla, then add to the batter
+6. add salt to buttermilk
+7. add buttermilk to batter in 3 parts, alternating with flour
+8. mix vinegar with baking soda and add to batter
+9. bake for 20 minutes

+## Victoria sponge

+preheat oven to gas 3

+- 8oz SR flour
+- 8oz golden caster sugar
+- 8oz clover
+- 2 tsp vanilla essence
+- 4 eggs (at room temp)

+1. Whisk clover until pale and creamy.
+2. Gradually add and beat in caster sugar until well mixed.
+3. Add 1 egg at a time and beat for a few seconds until mixed.
+4. Tip in vanilla essence
+5. Sift flour and fold in with a metal spoon, in 3 parts, gently to keep the air in.
+6. Split between 2 tins and bake for ~25 mins in the centre of the oven, or until a skewer comes out clean.

+## banana pancakes

+- 2 bananas
+- 2 eggs
+- 4dsp Sr flour
+- Tsp vanilla